Riley Griffiths

-Riley Griffiths (born May 14, 1997) is an American football player and former actor, best known for his role as Charles Kaznyk in the 2011 film, Super 8.
+Riley Griffiths (born May 14, 1997) is an American former actor and former college football player, perhaps best known for his role as Charles Kaznyk in the 2011 film, Super 8.

 Early life and education

 Griffiths was born on May 14, 1997, in Cedar City, Utah.
 His first acting role came when he was 6 years old, when he participated in a version of William Shakespeare's A Midsummer Night's Dream.

 Griffiths' family later moved to the Issaquah/Sammamish area.
 While attending Skyline High School, Griffiths played as a defensive lineman for the varsity football team.
 He also played defensive line while attending Montana State University.

 Career

 In 2010, Griffiths got his first major role, when he was selected to play the role of Charles Kaznyk, in Super 8, directed by J. J. Abrams and produced by Steven Spielberg.
 While attending Montana State University, Griffiths was a defensive linemen for the Bobcats’ football team.
 He has expressed interest in working behind the scenes on film.